nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 The following activities should have been completed in advance…

 * The data extract has been requested from the existing supplier in advance ([see Pre-migration tasks](/prm-practice-migration/guide/pre-migration-tasks#request-data-extract))
-* The practice has identified the patient records matching criteria provided by the Target Supplier for testing ([see Pre-migration tasks](/prm-practice-migration/guide/pre-migration-tasks#data-checking-prep))
+* The practice has identified the patient records matching criteria provided by the new supplier (target) for testing ([see Pre-migration tasks](/prm-practice-migration/guide/pre-migration-tasks#data-checking-prep))
 * Rooms have been booked for initial data production meetings, training and data checking activities

 ### Data checking phases